Naif-Ganadily/EE_596_NLP_Project1/README.md

 * Recall

 ## Results
 Training and validation loss, accuracy, precision, and recall are plotted for each model.
 The models are tested on the test dataset, and the confusion matrix, precision-recall curve, and ROC curve are visualized.
+Through deep learning and logistic regression, these models provide insightful approaches to sentiment analysis.